 Why HTTPS (Not HTTP) is the Best Choice For Your Website

 Customers surf the worldwide web every day without thinking much about those few letters behind the backlashes and the www-dots.
-However, those combinations of letters, HTTP and HTTPS, are incredibly important, and it matters which one you choose to use with your website.
+However, those combinations of letters, ‘HTTP’ and ‘HTTPS’, are incredibly important, and it matters which one you choose to use with your website.
 So, what exactly are HTTP and HTTPS?
 Well, for starters, HTTP stands for “HyperText Transfer Protocol,” while HTTPS stands for “HyperText Transfer Protocol Secure.”
 Both of these acronyms represent applications that allow users of the internet to access to documents and other information supported by HTML, or HyperText Markup Language.
-Basically, what you can take away from this is that HTTP and HTTPS help you get where you’re going when you’re surfing the web or conducting business online.
+Basically, what you can take away from this is HTTP and HTTPS helps you get where you’re going when you’re surfing the web or conducting business online.

 So, the next question is, “which one is better?”
 This question is easy to answer; it’s HTTPS.
 HTTP and HTTPS are virtually the same thing, but HTTPS is, you guessed it, more secure.
-It is able to provide this extra layer of security because it uses SSL, or Secure Sockets Layer, when it moves data.
-This means that when potential customers visit your site in search of products or services, the information that they send to you and the information that you send back to them is encrypted and therefore well protected by the HTTPS encryption algorithm.
+It is able to provide an extra layer of security because it uses SSL, or Secure Sockets Layer, when it moves data.
+This means when potential customers visit your site in search of products or services, the information they send to you and the information you send back to them is encrypted and therefore well protected by the HTTPS encryption algorithm.
 This is absolutely the best way to conduct your business.
 Not only does it provide your customers with a better, more secure experience, but it provides them with the assurance that they can trust you.
 With all the options out there today, customers have the option of taking their business elsewhere if they feel like, should they input their information into a form, it could be compromised or stolen.
 This is why, again, you should choose HTTPS for your website.
 It not only protects the data of your customers, but it safeguards the success of your business as well.

 - Your Rankings Will Increase